TheOdinProject/curriculum/archive/old_lessons/rails/introduction_to_rails/project_lets_build.md

 ### Your Task

 <div class="lesson-content__panel" markdown="1">

 1. If you'd still like a refresher on testing basics, check out [An Introduction to RSpec](http://blog.teamtreehouse.com/an-introduction-to-rspec) from Treehouse.
 2. Do [Chapter 3](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/static_pages) of the Ruby on Rails Tutorial to get started building the application.
 3. Do [Chapter 4](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/rails_flavored_ruby) of the tutorial to see how Ruby will be used in Rails.
 4. Glance back at the [Deployment Lesson](/courses/ruby-on-rails/lessons/deployment) if you've got lingering questions or issues about the process of deployment.

 </div>

 ### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

-* [Intro to RSpec](http://www.youtube.com/watch?v=aYXAWgSA5Kw) Video from RailsConf2012 on YouTube.
+- [Intro to RSpec](http://www.youtube.com/watch?v=aYXAWgSA5Kw) Video from RailsConf2012 on YouTube.
-* [Rails Conf 2013 BDD and Acceptance Testing with RSpec & Capybara](https://www.youtube.com/watch?v=BG_DDUD4M9E) This video gives you a nice angle on BDD & TDD in Rails that you won't get from the primary sources.
+- [Rails Conf 2013 BDD and Acceptance Testing with RSpec & Capybara](https://www.youtube.com/watch?v=BG_DDUD4M9E) This video gives you a nice angle on BDD & TDD in Rails that you won't get from the primary sources.
-* [RailsConf 2015 - Understanding Rails test types in RSpec](https://www.youtube.com/watch?v=SOi_1reKn8M) 30-minute RSpec presentation by Sam Phippen.
+- [RailsConf 2015 - Understanding Rails test types in RSpec](https://www.youtube.com/watch?v=SOi_1reKn8M) 30-minute RSpec presentation by Sam Phippen.
 Contains a few prewritten methods, but most of it is live coding with RSpec with explanations, which can be very helpful.
-* [Rails Pacific 2016 - Workshop / Taming Chaotic Specs: RSpec Design Patterns by Adam Cuppy](https://www.youtube.com/watch?v=KjENZNjRCWM) In this video you can see how to refactor your Rails specs to make them more descriptive and thorough.
+- [Rails Pacific 2016 - Workshop / Taming Chaotic Specs: RSpec Design Patterns by Adam Cuppy](https://www.youtube.com/watch?v=KjENZNjRCWM) In this video you can see how to refactor your Rails specs to make them more descriptive and thorough.
 It also presents some very helpful ideas and "tricks".
 The best thing is the specs Adam Cuppy uses as examples are not really complicated and you can easily build up on the basics you already know.